正常

 }Embedded Applicability: Low

-- Depends on OS file system abstraction layers (POSIX or Win32); bare-metal environments have no file system
+- Depends on the OS file system abstraction layer (POSIX or Win32); bare-metal environments lack a file system.

-- Header inclusion overhead is significant; not recommended for extremely resource-constrained devices
+- Header inclusion overhead is significant; not recommended for resource-constrained devices.

-- For embedded scenarios that require a file system (e.g., FAT32 on SD card), consider lightweight alternatives such as LittleFS
+- For embedded scenarios requiring a file system (e.g., FAT32 on SD card), consider lightweight alternatives like LittleFS.

 Compiler Support